JohnMparzas/AlbumManagement-Java/README.md

 # AlbumManagement-Java
-This project is a java project for photo album management
+This project is a java project for photo album management.
+The program can create, change, delete, show and save an album of photographs.